![]() ![]() Choose another writer in this calendar:

 at the time Jarrell wrote his introduction he had nothing left but a

-copy from the library."Lending a favorite book has its risks; the
+copy from the library.
+"Lending a favorite book has its risks; the

 borrower may not like it."
-(Ibid., p. xl) Stead was fully aware of socialist-realist theory of literature, but never adopted its Soviet formula.
+(Ibid., p. xl) Stead was fully aware of socialist-realist theory of literature, but never adopted its Soviet formula, founded by Maxim Gorky.
 Challenging the feminist movement Stead argued that women's liberation pitted women against men, their "natural companions".
 She admired Zola and called herself a naturalist in the scientific sense.
 Her interest in cinema is seen in her use of scenes rather than chapters; The Man Who Loved Children is structured around a series of dramatic scenes set within the Pollit houses; House of All Nation has 104 scenes.
 Stead preferred third-person narration, allowing her characters to express their own clashing views and versions of reality.
 In The Salzburg Tales (1934) she used the structure of Geoffrey Chaucer's Cantebury Tales, which was made up of stories told by a group of people.
 "The essence of style in literature, for me is experiment, invention, 'creative error' (Jules Romains), and change; and of its content, the presentation of 'man alive' (Ralph Fox).
 I am not puritan nor party, like to know every sort of person, nor political, but on the side of those who have suffered oppression, injustice, coercion, prejudice, and have been harried from birth."
-(Christina Stead in Twentieth Century Authors: A Biographical Dictionary of Modern Literature, edited by Stanley Kunitz and Howard Haycraft, 1942, p.
-1330) For further reading: Christina Stead and the Matter of America by Fiona Morrison (2019); A Free Flame: Australian Women Writers and Vocation in the Twentieth Century by Ann-Marie Priest (2018); Christina Stead and the Socialist Heritage by Michael Ackland (2016); Christina Stead, Satirist by Anne Pender (2002); The Magic Phrase: Critical Essays on Christina Stead, edited by Margaret Harris (2000); Christina Stead's Politics of Place by Ann Blake (1999); Christina Stead, Selected Fiction and Nonfiction, ed. by R.G.
-Geering and A. Segerberg (1994); Christina Stead by Jennifer Gribble (1994); Christina Stead by Hazel Rowley (1993); Christina Stead: A Life of Letters by Chris Williams (1989); Christina Stead by Susan Sheridan (1988); Christina Stead by Diana Brydon (1987); Christina Stead by R.G.
+(Christina Stead, in Twentieth Century Authors: A Biographical Dictionary of Modern Literature, edited by Stanley Kunitz and Howard Haycraft, 1942, p.
+1330) For further reading: 'Christina Stead and the Matter of America by Fiona Morrison' [review] by Michael Ackland, in Tulsa Studies in Women's Literature, Volume 40, Number 1, Spring (2021); Christina Stead and the Matter of America by Fiona Morrison (2019); A Free Flame: Australian Women Writers and Vocation in the Twentieth Century by Ann-Marie Priest (2018); Christina Stead and the Socialist Heritage by Michael Ackland (2016); 'When Was Modernism?
+The Cold War Silence of Christina Stead' by Susan Sheridan, Hecate 35, no.1/2 (2009); Christina Stead, Satirist by Anne Pender (2002); The Magic Phrase: Critical Essays on Christina Stead, edited by Margaret Harris (2000); Christina Stead's Politics of Place by Ann Blake (1999); Christina Stead, Selected Fiction and Nonfiction, edited by R.G.
+Geering and A. Segerberg (1994); Christina Stead by Jennifer Gribble (1994); Christina Stead: A Biography by Hazel Rowley (1993); Christina Stead: A Life of Letters by Chris Williams (1989); Christina Stead by Susan Sheridan (1988); Christina Stead by Diana Brydon (1987); Christina Stead by R.G.
 Geering (1969) Selected works:

 |